 The company’s relatively small ships—to carry just 350 passengers—will boast the largest fitness and spa decks on the seven seas, with week-long jaunts costing around $3,500 (minus port charges and airfare).
 Onboard, guests will be able to participate in Gaiam-designed yoga sessions, spin classes, and TRX workouts, indulge in spa treatments, and dine on healthy meals made from locally-sourced ingredients collected at port.
 Once docked, runs, bikes, and hikes of varying difficultly levels will be offered, as will sunrise and sunset yoga classes set in postcard-worthy locations and expert-supervised excursions for surfers, divers, and more.
 Cruises specific to one sport—running, biking, golf, and yoga/meditation—are also on the docket.
 (The runners’ cruise will actually drop anchor for a marathon.)

-TBD whether or not boat-based healthy vacays will make a big splash.
-But such health-oriented ships could be in a position to woo cruise virgins as people increasingly resist the idea of ditching their otherwise-healthy lifestyles while on vacation and travelers look for transformative, rather than canned, experiences.
+Health-oriented ships could be in a position to woo cruise virgins as people increasingly resist the idea of ditching their otherwise-healthy lifestyles while on vacation and travelers look for transformative, rather than canned, experiences.
 (Biking to a hidden waterfall somewhere off-the-beaten path in Europe?
 Check!)
 Plus, seeing as how the worst part of long-distance traveling is all the sitting in planes, trains, and automobiles, the obvious appeal of passing time between destinations sweating rather than stewing in recirculated air might just be enough to keep this trend afloat.

 Register here to learn more about Blue World Voyages and score a $150 credit you can use on board your next luxe cruise experience.